 The truth is that the discovery call is one of the most important aspects of sales, yet many reps are given a list of questions to ask, then left to their own devices.

-But don’t worry, we’ve got your back.
-In this post, we’ll cover 5 practical and actionable tips to have better discovery calls today.
+But don’t worry—we’ve got your back.
+In this post, we’ll cover 5 practical and actionable tips for better discovery calls today.

 Most of us think of discovery as one initial call where you learn everything you can about your prospect in 20 minutes, and then you have all the information you need to solve their problems.